 Expenditures that qualify for Major Construction or Catastrophe Overhead do not qualify for overhead under any other overhead provisions.

-Major Construction overhead does not apply to the cost of drilling, completing, recompleting, reworking, or equipping a well through the wellhead, regardless of the dollar amount, even though they are fixed assets, because overhead costs associated with these types of operations are reimbursed under Section III.1.
+Major Construction overhead does not apply to the cost of drilling, completing, recompleting, reworking, or equipping a well through the wellhead, regardless of the dollar amount, because overhead costs associated with these types of operations are reimbursed under Section III.1.
 However, Major Construction overhead applies to fixed asset projects beyond the wellhead that meet the threshold.
 Other overhead rates may apply to other, ongoing operations that occur at the same time, but any given expenditure can only give rise to one category of overhead.

 Refer to MFI-52, Catastrophe-Related Costs, for more information on this subject.